hl037/torefl/README.rst

 Tags
 ~~~~

 A tag is surrounded by two spaces, and begins with a ``#``.
-It will be converted to CamelCase starting with an uppercase letter. #TAG will become #Tag, #test\_tag will be converted to #TestTag.
+It will be converted to CamelCase starting with an uppercase letter. ``#TAG`` will become ``#Tag``, ``#test_tag`` will be converted to ``#TestTag``.

 Rating
 ~~~~~~

 The rating is surrounded by two spaces it begins by ``@`` followed by a positive or negative, int or float number.
-If there are several ratings in the metadata, only the last one will be used, the other will be discarded.
+If there are several ratings in the metadata, only the last one will be used, the others will be discarded.

 Comment
 ~~~~~~~

-The parser removes all the tags and the ratings, and strip all space before and after the remaining.
+The parser removes all the tags and the ratings, and strip all spaces before and after the remaining.
 The remaining is what is called the "comment", or "description".
 It's user-defined, and you will also be able to search for string appearing in the comments.

 From the previous example
 ~~~~~~~~~~~~~~~~~~~~~~~~~